sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 ![bigip](./assets/bigip_vs_pool.png)

-The application is now exposed to the XC SLI network.
+The application is now exposed to the Distributed Cloud SLI network.
 You can try to access the application using the IP address of the SLI network.

 # 2. Configure Environment

 ## 2.1 Deploy CE Tenant on F5 rSeries

-In this section, we will create a Secure Mesh Site in the XC Cloud.
+In this section, we will create a Secure Mesh Site in the Distributed Cloud Services.
 We will provide only the basic information required to create the site.
 The detailed information can be found here: [Deploy Secure Mesh Site v2 on F5 BIG-IP rSeries Appliance (ClickOps)](https://docs.cloud.f5.com/docs-v2/multi-cloud-network-connect/how-to/site-management/deploy-sms-rseries#procedure).

 ### 2.1.1 Create Secure Mesh Site in XC Cloud